Setting The Scene

 - The Panama Canal had just opened, connecting the Atlantic and Pacific oceans. (the Suez Canal, connecting the Mediterranean Sea with the Red Sea/Indian Ocean, had opened 45 years earlier).

-- The first commercial airline route in the U.S. was established, from St. Petersburg to Tampa.
-The first flight of any aircraft out of sight of land occurred when an aircraft was flown from Scotland to Norway, and the U.S. Army Air Service was inaugurated.
-In the next two years, Germany used aircraft to bomb Paris and Dover, England.
+- 1914 was a big year in aviation: the first commercial airline route in the U.S. was established, from St. Petersburg to Tampa; and the first flight of any aircraft out of sight of land occurred when an aircraft was flown from Scotland to Norway.
+(The U.S. Army had owned and operated aircraft since 1909).

 - The first electric traffic light was installed in U.S. (Cleveland).